Eating vegetables doesn’t have to be boring!

 Lastly, vegetables have been shown to be able to reduce the overall risk of heart attack and stroke, as well as offer protection against certain types of cancers.

-Eating vegetables does not have to be boring, there are lots of ways to incorporate these tasty foods into your daily diet plan.
+Eating vegetables does not have to be boring, there are lots of ways to incorporate these tasty foods into your daily diet plan and weight management program.
 Here are just a few:

 - Add veggies into your morning meal; If you have not tried eggs and spinach -you do not know what you are missing.
 This excellent combo will power start your morning for sure.
 Spinach is packed with vitamins A, C and iron… and of course fiber!